An Introduction to Geometric Topology: Introduction

 and define $w_1,w_2,w_3$ similarly.
 Recall that

-The modulus of an edge in Fig.~\ref{triangulation_figure8_2:fig} labeled with $i\in \{1,2,3\}$ is $z_i$ or $w_i$ depending on the tetrahedron.
-With some patience one sees that the boundary triangulated surface is a torus $T$ as in Fig.~\ref{triangulation_figure8_3:fig}.
-The triangulation $\calT$ has two edges shown in Fig.~\ref{triangulation_figure8:fig}, each yielding a consistency equation.
-Fig.~\ref{triangulation_figure8_3:fig} shows that the consistency equations are
+The modulus of an edge in Figure \ref{triangulation_figure8_2:fig} labeled with $i\in \{1,2,3\}$ is $z_i$ or $w_i$ depending on the tetrahedron.
+With some patience one sees that the boundary triangulated surface is a torus $T$ as in Figure \ref{triangulation_figure8_3:fig}.
+The triangulation $\calT$ has two edges shown in Figure \ref{triangulation_figure8:fig}, each yielding a consistency equation.
+Figure \ref{triangulation_figure8_3:fig} shows that the consistency equations are

 Using (\ref{m1:eq}) we see that the equations are both equivalent to

 that is